reinhart1010/shift/note/about-me.md

 ## Why ended up being VTubers?

-Even though Reinhart didn’t like the current state of VTubers, he realized that there are certain kind of people, like him during his past, closed the doors of reality and dedicated their lives for virtual things.
+Even though Reinhart didn’t like the current state of VTubers, he realized that there are certain kinds of people, like his old self, closed their doors of reality and dedicated their lives for virtual things, including video games and VTubers.
 And VTuber idols are one of things they do.
 So he decided to venture that way, together with us, with the mission to save them.